-Rating 0 1 2 3 Element A School establishes lines of communication among non- School establishes lines of communication among few School establishes lines of communication among some School establishes lines of communication among all educational stakeholders, educational stakeholders, educational stakeholders, educational stakeholders, including families and including families and including families and including families and community members and community members and community members and community members and organizations organizations organizations organizations Element B Communication between Communication between home Communication between home Communication between home and school is in English and school, in a language and and school, in a language and home and school, in a only or there is no method families can method families can language and method communication understand, is one way only understand, is sporadic, two- families can understand, is way and meaningful regular, two-way and meaningful Element C Effective communication from Effective communication from Effective communication from Effective communication from school-to-home and home-to- school-to-home and home-to- school-to-home and home-to- school-to-home and home-to- school about school programs school about school programs school about school programs school about school programs and student progress is not and student progress is and student progress is and student progress is conducted conducted infrequently conducted sporadically regularly conducted Element D School does not communicate Not applicable Not applicable School communicates methods for becoming an methods for becoming an effective advocate for children effective advocate for children and their education and their education Element E Communication strategies are Communication strategies are Communication strategies are Communication strategies are not culturally, demographically rarely culturally or sometimes culturally, always culturally, and linguistically appropriate. demographically or linguistically demographically and demographically and appropriate, but not consistently all three linguistically appropriate. linguistically appropriate.
+Rating 0 1 2 3 Element A School does not establish School establishes lines of School establishes lines of School establishes lines of lines of communication communication among few communication among some communication among all among non- educational educational stakeholders, educational stakeholders, educational stakeholders, stakeholders, including including families and including families and including families and families and community community members and community members and community members and members and organizations organizations organizations organizations Element B Communication between Communication between home Communication between home Communication between home and school is in English and school, in a language and and school, in a language and home and school, in a only or there is no method families can method families can language and method communication understand, is one way only understand, is sporadic, two- families can understand, is way and meaningful regular, two-way and meaningful Element C Effective communication from Effective communication from Effective communication from Effective communication from school-to-home and home-to- school-to-home and home-to- school-to-home and home-to- school-to-home and home-to- school about school programs school about school programs school about school programs school about school programs and student progress is not and student progress is and student progress is and student progress is conducted conducted infrequently conducted sporadically regularly conducted Element D School does not communicate Not applicable Not applicable School communicates methods for becoming an methods for becoming an effective advocate for children effective advocate for children and their education and their education Element E Communication strategies are Communication strategies are Communication strategies are Communication strategies are not culturally, demographically rarely culturally or sometimes culturally, always culturally, and linguistically appropriate. demographically or linguistically demographically and demographically and appropriate, but not consistently linguistically appropriate. linguistically appropriate. all three